18 Refreshing Mint Recipes

 4. Salad with mint

-This quick salad with mint is delightful, filling and packed with flavor.
-The combination of plant-based protein, veggies, fresh mint and the tangy dressing makes a wonderful main course or a side dish, and keeps well for days.
+This quick mint salad is delightful, filling, and packed with flavor.
+The combination of plant-based protein, veggies, fresh mint, and tangy dressing makes a beautiful main course or a side dish that keeps well for days.

 Top view of a salad made with mint, chickpeas, peppers and feta, one of my fav mint recipes!